janvanmansum/dd-sword2/docs/index.md

 * _Protocol type_: Shared filesystem
 * _Internal or external_: **internal**
-* _Purpose_: handing packages to the post-submission processing service and reporting back status changes written by that service to the `deposit.properties` files of the deposit directories.
+* _Purpose_: handing packages to the post-submission processing service and reporting back status changes written by that service to the `deposit.properties` files of the deposit directories

 #### Admin console